Samarkand State Medical University: Department of Scientific Research, Innovation and Training of Scientific and Pedagogical Personnel

 It is one of the main structural units of the university, which operates in accordance with the charter and organizes its activities on the basis of orders and orders of the rector, as well as the Academic Council of the university.
 In recent years, the training of scientific and pedagogical personnel at the highest level of the education system has begun to acquire significantly different scales and goals: specialists of the highest scientific qualification today need not only scientific and educational universities, but also the healthcare sector, as well as knowledge-intensive industries that determine the success of the development of an innovative economy.
 Scientific councils for awarding the academic degree of candidate and doctor of sciences have been created and are effectively functioning at SSMU.

 In order to increase knowledge among young people in the field of innovative developments, the development of scientific thinking, independent work skills, and the development of creative abilities, the course "Fundamentals of Scientific Research and Innovative Activity", designed for 6 hours of training, has been introduced into the educational process of 4th year students in all areas of education.
 All conditions have been created for holding competitions for startup projects, an IT incubation center for startup projects has been opened, where favorable conditions will be reflected in the effective operation of small innovative projects, increasing their quality, quantity and implementation of original scientific and technical ideas among talented young people.

 Faculty

 In Samarkand State Medical University there are 83 departments, including courses where 624 scientists and teachers conduct scientific and pedagogical activities.
-Of these, 85 are doctors of science, 265 are candidates of science.
+Of these, 85 are doctors of science, and 265 are candidates of science.

-Educational process at the university

-Keeping up with the times, the university staff is sensitive to all the requirements of reforms and transformations that are taking place in the field of education and health care in the Republic of Uzbekistan.
-Since 2005, a new milestone has begun in the history of the university.
-To date, decent conditions have been created for a high-quality educational process and scientific activities of the teaching staff in order to significantly increase their return.
-At the university, in order to ensure a high-quality educational process, as well as conducting research work, lecture halls, classrooms and educational and clinical laboratories are equipped with the latest information basic technologies, multimedia projectors, video and audio systems, distance learning has been introduced.
-The educational process is supported by modern information and communication Internet technologies using electronic and modular training systems (mt.sammu.uz), where electronic teaching and methodological materials are placed in all disciplines that are taught at the university, including in English for foreign students.
-Also, the Student Scientific Society (SSS) operates in all departments.